jappeace/jappeaceApplication/content/undeadlock-event-source.md

 so we can figure out by hand what happened if a reprojection failed.
 And not cause downtime.
-It would be rather silly for example to cause downtime before christmass just because you'd urgently wanted to solve some projection bug.

 This works, and allows arbitrary sized transactions to project alongside each-other.